SohaibAnwaar/Keras-Model-Deployment-to-Web/README.md

 5.	inference.py : In this file I am loading my model.
 Pre-processing the input I get from Html page ,making prediction and sending prediction to main function
 6. Python Notebook Machine Learning : this folder contain the training of model in python notebook , have dataset and a research paper from where I got some help.

+# How to start
+1. Open Terminal / anaconda promt (Go to the directory where the project is located)
+2. type python app.py or set FLASK_APP=app.py (enter) type flask run
-I will always be available to help  you guys thank you!
+3. Go to your browser (http://127.0.0.1:5000/) copy paste this address I will always be available to help  you guys thank you!